 Sopa de galets

 The magic of this recipe is in the broth.
 The more things you use to make it, the better.
 Vegetables, poultry, and meat?
-Nice try, but add also some botifarra (black or white Catalan sausage), cansalada (streaky bacon), or pig’s ear and you’ll have a Christmas broth in all its glory!
+Nice try!
+You must add some botifarra (black or white Catalan sausage), cansalada (streaky bacon), or pig’s ear to have a Christmas broth in all its glory!

 If you’re still wondering what we’re talking about, canelons are made with cylindrical pasta filled with meat and covered with bechamel and cheese.